skoblov-lab/chempred/README.md

 GeniaSS to break your text into separate sentences, because that's what the model is used to.

-We've added a Jupyter notebook `chempred-example.ipynb` to guide you through the steps needed to train and validate the model.
+We've added a Jupyter notebook `chempred-training-example.ipynb` to guide you through the steps needed to train and validate the model.

 Feel free to open issues here whenever problems occur.